lizadams/CMAQ-WS/content/1-create-cluster/index.en.md

 ---

 :::alert{type=info}
-Note, the YAML file used to create the cluster uses a snapshot that was created using the ubuntu2004 OS If you choose a different version of the OS or a different OS, you will need to follow instructions in the [developer guide](https://pcluster-cmaq.readthedocs.io/en/latest/user_guide_pcluster/developers_guide/cmaq-vm/install_64-bit-arm.html) to install the CMAQ libraries and code.
+Note, the YAML file used to create the cluster uses a snapshot that was created using the Alinux2 Operating System If you would like to install CMAQ on the Ubuntu 22.04.2 LTS OS, please follow instructions in the [developer guide](https://pcluster-cmaq.readthedocs.io/en/latest/user_guide_pcluster/developers_guide/cmaq-vm/install_64-bit-arm.html) to install the CMAQ libraries and code.
 :::

 ### AWS ParallelCluster